 Historic ruling and agreement

-“Brazil respects the inter-American human rights system and will take the necessary measures to comply with what was established in the decision,” stated the Attorney General of the Union, Jorge Messias, in note from the Attorney General's Office (AGU).
-The government would have been able to demonstrate that the “implementation of many of the Court’s determinations is already underway”, according to him.
+“Brazil respects the Inter-American human rights system and will take the necessary measures to comply with what was established in the decision,” said the Attorney General of the Union, Jorge Messias, in note from the Attorney General's Office (AGU)The government has reportedly been able to demonstrate that the “implementation of many of the Court’s rulings is already underway,” he said.

-In September, the government closed a agreement with the quilombolas which established the formal conditions for the beginning of the titling of the territory and canceled the expansion plan of the aerospace center.
-The creation of the Interministerial Working Group (GTI) that made the agreement possible took place in April 2023, on the eve of the hearing of the trial now concluded.
-According to the assessment of civil society organizations that follow the case, the federal administration accelerated and closed the negotiations under pressure from the process.
+In September, the government closed a agreement with the quilombolas which established the formal conditions for the initiation of land titling and canceled the aerospace center's expansion plan.
+The creation of the Interministerial Working Group (GTI) that facilitated the agreement took place in April 2023, on the eve of the hearing of the now-concluded trial.
+According to civil society organizations following the case, the federal administration accelerated and concluded the negotiations under pressure from the lawsuit.

 How do CorIDH decisions work?

-“The signing of international conventions and treaties on human rights presupposes the good faith and interest of States in complying with them, including the need to comply with decisions of the CorIDH”, he continues.
+“The signing of international conventions and treaties on human rights presupposes the good faith and interest of States in complying with them, including the need to comply with decisions of the IACHR,” he continues.